duttm/Hybrid_CG_Models_Peptides/README.md

 ## Instructions for simulating a single CG V6K2 peptide in aqueous solution:

 1. Go to VnKm_Peptides/Coarse_Grained_Simulations/1peptide and open simulation_bash.bash
 2. You will need a GROAMCS executable to run this simulation.
-Please enter the path for the executable in the appropriate location.
+Please enter the path for the executable in the appropriate location (set value for the variable 'exp_grompp').
-4. Run the script using: ./simulation_bash.bash
+3. Run the script using: ./simulation_bash.bash
-5. The bash file will run the simulation for 1ns (may take around 20 minutes on a regular Desktop computer).
+4. The bash file will run the simulation for 1ns (may take around 20 minutes on a Desktop computer).
-6. A file called as output-CG.gro would be dumped at the end of the simulation.
+5. A file called as output-CG.gro would be dumped at the end of the simulation.
 You can visualize this file using VMD [https://www.ks.uiuc.edu/Research/vmd/] or any other visulation software of your choice.
-7. To analyze the simulation trajectory, please run the simulation for an additional 100 ns.
+6. To analyze the simulation trajectory, please run the simulation for an additional 100 ns.
 (This can be done by changing the number of MD steps in the grompp.mdp file)
-8. Steps 1 to 7 can be repeated for the 8 peptide system.
+7. Steps 1 to 6 can be repeated for the 8 peptide system.
 Go to VnKm_Peptides/Coarse_Grained_Simulations/8peptides to launch a new simulation.

 ### Additional Notes

 1. For some versions of GROMACS, you may need to change certain features in the MDP file.
-2. You can hike the timestep after initial equilibratio.
+2. You can hike the timestep after initial equilibration.

 ### Compilation Notes: